hlarsen/godot-synty-tools/README.md

 - Just realized the scenes are probably tied to the addon because of the controller, need to look into that
 - Easy switching of texture alternates (resource?)
-- Refactor the menu system a bit for easier additions

 ## Notes